 - Passport/s (there was a time when I had two!) with required visas up to date

 - International Driving License

 - Money.
 Cash and credit cards (at least two, one might not work!)

 - Pen and paper

-- Money belt * If travelling to a relatively unsafe country
+- Money belt * If traveling to a relatively unsafe country

 - Vaccinations certificates card*

-Long-lasting, basic, matching colour clothes that are easy to wash and dry fast are advisable.
-Long-term travelling implies doing your laundry on the road.
+Long-lasting, basic, matching color clothes that are easy to wash and dry fast are advisable.
+Long-term traveling implies doing your laundry on the road.
 Given that fact and the nature of the place you are going, here are the bare minimum clothes you should take with you.